squinkylabs/SquinkyVCV/docs/booty-shifter.md

 To understand all the LFO settings, it helps to watch the outputs on a scope.

 The LFO starts as **skewed** sawtooth.
-In the middle position it is a symetric triangle wave, at one end a positive sawtooth and at the other a negative sawtooth.
-The signal it sent to the **saw** output.
+In the middle position it is a symmetric triangle wave, at one end a positive sawtooth and at the other a negative sawtooth.
+The signal is sent to the **saw** output.

 The skewed saw then goes to a **waveshaper**.
 As the shape control is increased the LFO is gradually rounded and then flattened.
 The shaped LFO is send to the *lfo* output, and used internally to modulate the audio input.

 LFO Controls:

 * **Shape** Flattens the LFO waveform.
-* **Skew** Dials in the amount of asymetry in the LFO.
+* **Skew** Dials in the amount of asymmetry in the LFO.
 * **Depth** Shifts and scales the LFO.

-When used as a tremolo effect, you will heard **more tremolo** when these controls are turned up.
+When used as a tremolo effect, you will hear **more tremolo** when these controls are turned up.

 ## Chopper clock

 The LFO in Chopper may be synchronized with the ckin signal.
 There is a built in **clock multiplier**.
 To use the synchronization, patch a clock to the ckin, and select x1 from the **clock** knob.
 To run at a multiple of the input clock, select x2, x3, or x4.

-When Chopper is being synched, the **Phase** control sets the phase difference between the external clock, and the synchronized LFO.
-This may be use to "dial in" the tremolo so that it sounds exactly on the beat (or off the beat).
+When Chopper is being synched, the **Phase** control sets the phase difference between the external clock and the synchronized LFO.
+This may be used to "dial in" the tremolo so that it sounds exactly on the beat (or off the beat).

 There is also an internal LFO that is controlled by the **Rate** control.
 Set the clock control to *int* to use the internal clock.